 The game of golf has seen a rise in popularity this past year, and few places are as well-suited as Greater Palm Springs to inspire the new crop of players.
 Across the destination’s 120-course bounty of emerald green play, superb options abound for those just starting to get their swing on, as well as players ready to graduate to more earnest tests.

-From par-3s to short courses to inviting championship grounds, here are 10 must-play Greater Palm Springs courses for beginners.
+From par-3s to short courses to inviting championship grounds, here are must-play golf courses in greater palm springs that are perfect for beginners.

 Just Getting Started...

 Home of the First Tee of the Coachella Valley, the Golf Center proves an ideal spot for beginner instruction, newcomer swings, and some on-course learning.
 Coupled with a fine practice area (including a two-sided range, chipping area, practice green, and practice bunker), this 9-hole par-3 course makes for a fun stroll across holes ranging from 80-130 yards.